 The simplest and surest way to opt out of any of this is to not visit the site, not volunteer any personal info, and/or unfollow me on social media.
 Of course, then you miss out on all my helpful content, and what kind of a solution is that?

 To opt out of Google tracking, you’ll need to prohibit cookies for this site in your web browser (here are some basic instructions).

-To unsubscribe from my email update, submit this form.
+To unsubscribe from my email update, click the “Unsubscribe” link in the email you received (if you no longer have the email, send me a note).
 Alternatively, I can completely obliterate you from my email database and address book; just send a request via email to email@example.com (no, it won’t hurt my feelings).
 Keep in mind that ultimate destruction means that if you ever share your info with me again, I’ll have no way to know if you’ve requested no contact already and you may start receiving communications from me again.

 Presumably, that’s a good thing.

 Since you’re clearly an astute internet citizen who values your privacy and data, you may be interested in a few of my favorite resources about the subject:

 I updated this page on Feb.
 3, 2020.